enricd/eae_ipld_project/README.md

 ![Alt text](ipld_project_overview.png)

-- This web app (exercises to be done): https://eae-ipld-project.streamlit.app/
+- The deployed web app of this specific repository with its current uncompleted state (exercises to be done): https://eae-ipld-project.streamlit.app/

 - A demo of a finished version of this project: https://eae-ipld-demo.streamlit.app/